Westside Gunn: Artistry

 Gunn is noted for his sample-heavy choices for production, which often incorporates phonographic sampling to create a "lo-fi feel", as described by Greek rapper Stereo Mike.
 Vocally, he 'close mikes', which better captures his voice.
 He juxtaposes his lyrics about crime with high art and fashion.

 Personal life

-Gunn is a devoted fan of wrestling, with him saying he attends SummerSlam and WrestleMania annually.
-In 2025, he disavowed WWE after he was kicked from a Raw event and being sent a cease and desist.
-As a result, he changed the covers for some of his albums to not feature WWE wrestlers.
+Gunn is a devoted fan of wrestling; he has said that he attends SummerSlam and WrestleMania annually.
+In 2025, he disavowed WWE after he was ejected from a Raw event and was sent a cease and desist request.
+As a result, he changed the cover artwork for some of his albums, to no longer feature images of WWE wrestlers.

-On the September 7, 2022 edition of AEW Dynamite, Gunn escorted wrestler, close friend and fellow Buffalo native Daniel Garcia to the ring to face Wheeler Yuta in an ROH Pure Championship match, which Garcia won.
-He later accompanied Swerve Strickland during his AEW World Championship defense at AEW All In 2024, alongside Bun B, DJ Whoo Kid, and Flash Garments, where Strickland lost to Bryan Danielson.

-Gunn owns about a $1,000,000 collection of drawings, paintings and toys; between 50 and 100 paintings in his collection were created solely for him.
+Gunn has amassed a collection of drawings, paintings and toys with an estimated value of almost $1,000,000; between 50 and 100 paintings in his collection were created solely for him.
 In 2017, he formed a business relationship with painter Isaac Pelayo after offering to purchase a painting of his, with Pelayo going on to create album covers for Gunn and Griselda rapper Armani Caesar.